EPCCed/Activities/Activities/PostalSort/Readme.md

 The numbers inside each bucket are then sorted.
-There are two different stages that can be parallelised and different strategies can be explored to obtain the optimal throughput.
+There are two different stages that can thus be parallelised and different strategies can be explored to obtain the optimal throughput.

 ## Learning objectives